Muhsiinn/Portfolio/projects/forge_llm.md

 ## The Story

 Fine-tuning language models usually means dealing with multiple tools and a lot of manual work - downloading models, preparing datasets, writing training scripts.
-I wanted something that handled the entire workflow in one place.
+My friend and I wanted something that handled the entire workflow in one place.
 Forge LLM takes care of everything from processing your documents to testing your fine-tuned model, so you can focus on what you want the model to learn rather than wrestling with infrastructure.

 ## How it Works